 Causes and Risk Factors for Poisoning

-Common substances that can cause poisoning in children include the following:
+Common substances that can cause poisoning (especially in children) include the following:

 - Automobile fluids (e.g., gasoline, antifreeze, windshield fluid)

 - Household cleaning products (e.g., drain cleaners, dishwasher detergent)

 - Over-the-counter or prescription medications (e.g., analgesics such as acetaminophen, cough and cold medicines, vitamins)

 - Foreign objects (e.g., toys, batteries)

 According to the Centers for Disease Control and Prevention (CDC) in a government study published online in Pediatrics (September 15, 2014), common medications that cause childhood poisonings requiring hospitalization include: narcotic pain relievers (opioids), drugs used to treat opioid addiction, sedatives, and medicines used to treat high blood pressure, diabetes, and depression.
 Drug packagingfor example, using blister packs instead of prescription drug bottlesis being studied as a way to reduce accidental drug poisonings in children.

 Most cases of poisoning in children occur in the home, involve children under the age of 6, and are unintentional (also called accidental poisoning).
 Boys between the ages of 1 and 3 years are at the highest risk for poisoning.